 Boasting a shoreline glittering with the gemstones of its namesake, Carnelian Bay is a beautiful lakeside community with several fabulous dining establishments, including local favorite Gar Woods Grill & Pier.

-Home to the historic Crystal Bay Casino, once the beloved stomping ground of the Rat Pack, Crystal Bay is yet another beautiful lakeside community where visitors can find fabulous dining, world-class live music, and plenty of chance to test your luck at the tables—particularly at the famed Crystal Bay Club.
+Home to the historic Crystal Bay Casino, once the beloved stomping ground of the Rat Pack, Crystal Bay is yet another beautiful lakeside community where visitors can find fabulous dining, world-class live music, and plenty of chance to test your luck at the tables.

 Nightlife and beach life come together perfectly in Kings Beach, thanks to the area’s downtown district being situated right along the shore.
 Named for a famed card shark who won the town in a game of poker, Kings Beach retains much of the fun spirit of its origin.